Overview

 If a party in an action is a party under legal disability, then he or she must have a litigation guardian.
 Documents can be served on the party by serving the person named as the litigation guardian.

-A minor (a person under the age of 18) may be involved in an action for any sum up to $500 without requiring a litigation guardian.
-In this case you would serve the minor as you would an adult.
+A minor (a person under the age of 18) may sue someone for any sum up to $500 without requiring a litigation guardian.
+A minor who is a plaintiff in an action up to $500 can be served in the same way as an adult.

 Serving a document by mail